 The Esoteric Breast Massage is practised by extensively

 A vital aspect of the quality and care represented by EBM practitioners is that they are committed to ongoing self-development and a way of living that puts into practice self-nurturing and stillness.

 The EBM practitioners undergo training that includes pre-requisite self-healing, study in anatomy, physiology & nutrition, training and regular review with EBM focalised trainers plus a minimum of 100 practice hours.

-Once accredited, practitioners are required to attend ongoing professional development through education, regular professional practice meetings and annual review for re-accreditation.
+Once completed, practitioners are required to attend ongoing professional development through education, regular professional practice meetings and annual review.

 Furthermore, a vital aspect of the quality and consistency of care represented by EBM practitioners is that they are committed to ongoing self-development and a way of living that puts into practice the fundamental principles of the modality, such as self-nurturing and stillness.